Staff and Board

 Anthony L. Geist, Executive Committee

 Anthony Geist is Professor of Spanish and Comparative Literature at the University of Washington.
 He received his PhD from the University of California, Berkeley.
-Geist's research concerns art and literature of the Spanish Civil War.
-He published a photo-essay on Seattle-area Lincoln Brigade veterans, coauthored with the Spanish photojournalist José Moreno, Passing the Torch: The Abraham Lincoln Brigade and its Legacy of Hope / Otra cara de América: Los brigadistas y su legado de esperanza.
-He has also curated ALBA’s traveling exhibit They Still Draw Pictures: Children’s Art in Wartime from the Spanish Civil War to Kosovo.
+Geist's research concerns the art and literature of the Spanish Civil War.
+He published a photo-essay on Seattle-area Lincoln Brigade veterans, coauthored with the Spanish photojournalist José Moreno, entitled Passing the Torch: The Abraham Lincoln Brigade and its Legacy of Hope / Otra cara de América: Los brigadistas y su legado de esperanza.
+He has also curated ALBA’s traveling exhibit, They Still Draw Pictures: Children’s Art in Wartime from the Spanish Civil War to Kosovo.
 The accompanying book was published in 2002.
 In 2006 he co-produced and co-directed a documentary film on the American volunteers who fought in the Spanish Civil War, Souls without Borders: The Untold Story of the Abraham Lincoln Brigade, 1936-2006.

 Jo Labanyi, Executive Committee

 Robert S. Coale is a Maître de Conférence (Associate Professor) of Hispanic Studies at the Unversité de Paris 8, Vincennes-Saint Denis in France.
 Originally from Baltimore, Maryland, he holds a B.A. in history and Spanish from Washington College.
 One day some thirty years ago he went off to Madrid to improve his Spanish and never looked back, eventually earning a Doctorat from the Université de Paris IV-La Sorbonne.
 In 1996 he actively participated in the 60th anniversary Homage to the IB in Madrid and thus began his relationship with ALBA.
-He has been the moderator of the ALBA listserv, or discussion forum, since 1999.
+He has been the moderator of the ALBA listserv since 1999.
 His area of specialization is 20th century Spanish history, especially the Spanish Civil War, the International Brigades and the exile of Spanish Loyalists in France.
 He occasionally returns to the US so as not to forget how to pronounce Bawlmer.